 Readings-Note the required readings listed below (and in Moodle).
 Additional readings will be completed for each class.
-That is, twice during the term, you will seek out, read and summarize readings supplementing the topic listed on the syllabus (see MSummaries in schedule below).
-The articles you read will focus on techniques and/or diversity categories other than race/ethnicity (i.e., to balance with the required texts that focus primarily on racial/ethnic considerations).
+These readings will be selected by you or your classmates.
+Twice during the term, you will have the assignment to seek out, read and summarize scholarship supplementing the topic listed on the syllabus (see MSummaries in schedule below).
+The articles you read will focus on techniques and/or theoretical investigations of diversity issues pertaining to service delivery.

-You will submit citation information, an article summary (in your words) and, when possible, a link to the article itself on Moodle by Sunday night of the week for which you have responsibility.
-The rest of the class will be responsible for reading the summaries and one of the available articles by class time on Wednesday.
+You will submit citation information, an article summary (in your words) and a link to the article itself on Moodle by Tuesday night of the week for which you have responsibility.
+The rest of the class will be responsible for reviewing the summaries and choosing at least one of the available articles to read by class time.

 In general, the readings for each class meeting provide a common conceptual ground for all participants in the class.
 Your capacity for participation in this course will depend in large part on your preparation for each class session.
+While we may not always have time to review the readings directly, they serve as an important shared basis of our class-time investigation.